Updated Nov 24, 2021

 What type of ham radio licenses do I need?

-The technician license is an entry-level license usually given to beginners.
-To attain the license, you must past one exam.
+The technician license is an entry-level license, usually given to beginners.
+To attain the license, you must pass one exam.
 With this license, you can reach a frequency of up to 30 MHz.

 To attain a general license, you must have a technician license and pass an exam with 35 questions.
 With this license, you can freely communicate with anyone across the globe since you have unlimited access to all amateur radio operating modes and bands.

 The amateur extra license is the highest license level that requires you to pass an extra difficult exam with 50 questions.
-However, before you sit for the exam you must have passed the previous exams.
-The best thing with attaining this license is that you get the privilege to operate on all bands and modes.
+However, before you sit for the exam, you must have passed the previous exams.
+The best thing about attaining this license is that you get the privilege to operate on all bands and modes.

 Ham Radios are gaining popularity more and more due to their portability and compact size.
 They are easy to operate and carry with you while on the move.
 The base stations for Ham radios generally have more transmission range than the CB radio, the demand for the best ham radio base stations is increasing day by day.